 Prior to the CARES Act being enacted, there were two critical provisions for student loan relief announced on March 20th, 2020.
 The CARES Act provisions impacted this relief leaving the end result as follows:

 (1) All Federal Student Loan interest rates will automatically be set at 0%.

-(2) The March 20th announcement included the ability to request a suspension of your student loan payments for 60 days, however, the CARES Act extended this to an automatic suspension of federal student loan payments through September 30th, 2020.
-This will result in no student loan payments, principal nor interest, during this time.
+(2) The March 20th announcement included the ability to request a suspension of your student loan payments for 60 days.
+However, the CARES Act extended this to an automatic suspension of federal student loan payments through September 30th, 2020.
+This will result in no student loan payments, principal, or interest, during this time.
 Borrowers wishing to continue making student loan payments during this time need to ensure they have spoken to their loan servicer to ensure payments will continue.

 Employer Payment Toward Student Loans

 In the calendar year 2020 only, employers can pay up to $5,250 of an employee’s student loan debt without having it included in the employee’s income.

 Private Student Loans

 Note these changes to loan payment suspension only apply to Federal Student Loans, although some private student loan lenders (Sallie Mae and Navient, for example) are offering similar options.
 To enact any changes, you need to contact your lender directly in order to explain how the coronavirus has impacted your personal financial situation.